rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ## <a name="requirements"></a> Requirements
 ### Supported Android Versions
-This SDK supports Android API level 21 (Lollipop) and above.
+This SDK supports Android API level 23 (Marshmallow) and above.

 ### In-App Messaging Subscription Key
 You must have a subscription key for your application from IAM Dashboard.